PLAY PODCASTS

 Show overview

-Episodes typically run thirty-five to sixty minutes — most land between 34 min and 1h 12m — though episode length varies meaningfully from one episode to the next.
+Episodes typically run thirty-five to sixty minutes — most land between 13 min and 1h 8m — with run-times ranging widely across the catalogue.
 None of the episodes are flagged explicit by the publisher.
 It is catalogued as a EN-language Arts show.

-The show is actively publishing — the most recent episode landed yesterday, with 10 episodes already out so far this year.
-The busiest year was 2025, with 26 episodes published.
+The show is actively publishing — the most recent episode landed 1 weeks ago, with 20 episodes already out so far this year.
 Published by Pennsylvania Shakespeare Festival.

 Episodes